 2. Lower Electricity Bills

 By reducing heat transfer, home insulation also decreases the amount of time your HVAC unit must run.
-Your HVAC unit can run at lower power for a lesser time and still maintain your ideal temperature.
-As a result, you can see a change in your electricity bills.
+Your unit can run at lower power for a lesser time and still maintain your ideal temperature, resulting in a change in your electricity bills.

 3. Better Resale Value

 Well-installed home insulation is a sign of a high-quality house.
-You improve your house resale value by opting for insulation.
-Prospective buyers are typically willing to offer more for a well-built energy efficient house.
+You improve your house’s resale value by opting for insulation.
+Prospective buyers are typically willing to offer more for an energy-efficient house.

 4. Environmental Benefits